 A few days ago, I was reviewing some information in the outstanding book Body By Science regarding genetic potential and intensity.
-After a detailed explanation on all the factors that determine our genetic potential for muscle size, the book explains how some individuals respond best to High Intensity and other respond best to Modest Intensity.
+After a detailed explanation of all the factors that determine our genetic potential for muscle size, the book explains how some individuals respond best to High Intensity and others respond best to Modest Intensity.

 Individuals who have two copies of the insertion gene (an “ii” gene) of the angiotensin converting enzyme tend to have high levels of slow-twitch fiberts and to be especially endurance oriented…

 People with the “ii” version likely respond better to higher repetitions, longer TULs, and even multiple sets…

 How did I miss the importance of this paragraph the first three times I read the book?
 He is speaking directly to ectomorphs.
 Maybe this one set to failure isn’t the best idea for the lanky lifter?
 I couldn’t let this drop, so I did some more research.

 Dr. Doug McGuff in his article Grist For The Mill referenced High-Intensity Training’s pioneer Arthur Jones.

 Slow twitch motor units produce modest contractile force, fatigue slowly, and recover quickly.
 Because of their fast recovery profile, these are the motor units that might stand to benefit from repeated exposure to stress and fatigue (this has been borne out in data collected by Arthur Jones that showed subjects with a predominance of slow twitch fibers actually perform better on a second set after a first set to failure).

 This opinion isn’t just that of McGuff, it is common.
 Mike Westerdal of CriticalBench.com in the article High-Intensity Training versus Volume Training had similar advice for ectomorphs.
 In the quote below, VT stands for Volume Training.